 “My art is just a channel, through it I invite people to look the world differently, to feel new sensations, to arouse emotions one dare not to have before.”
 Fascinated about the relationship between art and music, Yuming always says: “I love to paint music!
 I invite the viewer to listen to my painting rather than seeing”.
 “Emotion flows from line to color to form.
 I feel music informs me how to paint more than the act of painting itself.”

-Style: Transism – Transism is an idea, a belief, a practice, a concept or simply an “ism”.
+Style: Transism – Transism is an emotion, an idea, a belief, a practice, a concept, a movement or simply an “ism”.

 Awards, Signature Membership and Title:

 "Several awards I don't know how and why I got them."
 "Do awards really matter to an artist?"
 Yuming usually uses this question to comfort himself when he didn't get an award.

 "If you are not confident in being an artist, then add a Title behind your name."